Beer Trip Ideas★ ★ Take a trip to the taps. ★ ★

 Half the fun of a road trip is getting there.
 Which means that the other half is being there.
 Both sides of the adage prove true on an excursion from Hickory to Lenoir and Blowing Rock, where folk art and folk heroes fill the space between beer stops.

-Track back to U.S. 321 and head for the High Country.
+Time to head to the High Country.
 Sitting about 4,000 feet above sea level on the Continental Divide, Blowing Rock became a travel destination more than a century ago and is well-versed in providing hospitality worthy of the fresh mountain air, magnificent views and wonders of nature.
 Blowing Rock is the rare resort town that meets the standards of well-heeled travelers while also welcoming those in muddy hiking boots.

 Pubs, restaurants and shops cater to the beer traveler’s thirst for North Carolina craft brews.
 Here's a list of suggested places to check out: Blowing Rock Market, Mellow Mushroom, Sixpence Pub – the list goes on.
 Of special interest: Blowing Rock Ale House, a downtown brewery that also offers rooms for overnight stays.